-World Intellectual Property Day 2020: Current Theme, History and Facts
+World Intellectual Property Day 2022: Theme, History and Facts

-World Intellectual Property Day 2020: It is also known as World IP Day.
-Due to coronavirus pandemic, it is necessary to be safe therefore, WIPO is not organising any physical events, and encourages the community of World IP Day to celebrate via virtual channels.
-The day is celebrated to make people know how intellectual property (IP) rights encourages innovation and creativity.
-This year World IP Day puts innovation and support the efforts to create a green future.
+World Intellectual Property Day 2022: It is also known as World IP Day.
+Due to the coronavirus pandemic, it is necessary to be safe therefore, WIPO is not organising any physical events, and encourages the community of World IP Day to celebrate via virtual channels.
+The day is celebrated to make people know how intellectual property (IP) rights encourage innovation and creativity.
+This year World IP Day puts innovation and supports the efforts to create a green future.
 It is a need to care for our earth our home.

 It was established by the World Intellectual Property Office (WIPO).
 It promotes the role of IP in stimulating innovation and creativity.